Assault Lawyer in Phoenix

 - Endangerment, which meansputting another individual at substantial risk of injury or death.

-Penalties for Simple Misdemeanor Assault in Arizona
+What are the Penalties for Simple Misdemeanor Assault in Arizona

 In Arizona, simple assault is a misdemeanor offense that occurs when one person uses threats or physical force to put another person in fear of suffering injury or bodily harm.
 According to Arizona Revised Statutes (ARS § 13-1203), simple assault charges could be categorized as a Class 1, Class 2, or Class 3 misdemeanor.